outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         2. Turn off `NUMA` = `Numa Memory Allocation and Scheduler Support`.
 Refer to [What Is NUMA?](https://forums.gentoo.org/viewtopic-t-911696-view-next.html?sid=7c550d5e3f0942fbfcbc9ad80df53c57).
         3. Remove several `AMD` items under `Processor type and features` by searching 'AMD'.
 They are: `CONFIG_AGP_AMD64`, `CONFIG_X86_MCE_AMD`, `CONFIG_MICROCODE_AMD`, `AMD_NUMA`, and `CONFIG_AMD_IOMMU`.
         4. Enable `EFI runtime service support, CONFIG_EFI` if UEFI is used to boot the system.
 Turn off `EFI stub support, CONFIG_EFI_STUB`, `EFI mixed-mode support, EFI_MIXED`, `CONFIG_CMDLINE_BOOL, Built-in kernel command line`, `CONFIG_CMDLINE, Built-in kernel command string` and `CONFIG_INITRAMFS_SOURCE, Initramfs source file(s)`.
 These options are closely related mainly for compiling kernel boot arguments and *initramfs* into kernel image.
 Then the system can boot and load kernel directly from EFI firmware instead of bootloader.
 Details refer to [efi stub kernel](https://wiki.gentoo.org/wiki/EFI_stub_kerne).
+    5. Set `INPUT_PCSPKR` as 'M' or 'Y' for the standard PC Speaker to be used for bells and whistles.
+Don't enable `SND_PCSP` (read the kernel help message)!
     5. Set `X86_X32, x32 ABI for 64-bit mode` to 'Y'.
 This option is useful for WIndows 32 bit binaries (under Wine support) to take advantage of the system 64-bit registers.
     5. Set `IOMMU_SUPPORT` and `CALGARY_IOMMU` to 'N' since my laptop does not support this but VT-x.
 VT-d is what Intel calls their IOMMU implementation.
 Refer to [i5 2410M](http://ark.intel.com/products/52224/Intel-Core-i5-2410M-Processor-3M-Cache-up-to-2_90-GHz).
     5. Watchdog:  `Intel TCO Timer/Watchdog, ITCO_WDT` set  to 'M'.